Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Experimental Results

 \subsection{Ablation Studies}

-To study the advantages of \ours methods, we provide ablation studies on the LVIS benchmark.
-We use ViT-L/16 backbone and report box AP$_r$ for ablations.
+For ablation study, we use the ViT-L/16 model pretrained with LAION-2B, and evaluate on the LVIS benchmark and report mask AP$_r$.

-\paragraph{\ours framework.}\quad In \tabref{tab:ablation:overall}, we verify that the gains demonstrated by \ours come from our proposed detection-oriented pretraining (DOP) as well as the shifted-window learning (SWL).
-Our baseline uses the CLIP pretraining with cropped positional embedding~\citep{rovit}.
-For detection, the baseline adopts the frozen backbone inference method as in CFM-ViT~\citep{kim2023contrastive}.
-It already achieves a very strong performance of 36.2 AP$_r$, higher than the state-of-the-art CFM-ViT by +0.6 point.
-On top of this, our proposed detection-oriented pretraining achieves a gain of +2.3 AP$_r$ and SWL improves the baseline by +4.1 AP$_r$.
-By combining both strategies, \ours shows a significant gain of +5.0 AP$_r$ over the baseline. \tabref{tab:ablation:frozen} reports that excluding the frozen backbone inference leads to a drop of -3.4 AP$_r$, which is consistent with the findings in CFM-ViT.
+\paragraph{\ours overall framework.}\quad \tabref{tab:ablation:overall} summarizes the benefits of each \ours components.
+The \detection pretraining (REP) improves the contrastive model baseline by +2.6 AP$_r$ and shifted window learning (SWL) improves the baseline by +2.8 points.
+Combining both strategies brings a significant gain of +4.1 AP$_r$. {Lastly, we observe that incorporating the frozen backbone distillation leads to an additional boost of +1.2 points.} In the following, we provide ablations for each components.

-\paragraph{Detection-Oriented Pretraining.}\quad To further investigate our detection-oriented image-text pretraining, we ablate in \tabref{tab:ablation:dito_pretraining} by progressively adding the FPN and Faster R-CNN head into the pretraining.
-The `w/ FPN' only introduces the FPN, where each pyramid level map is mean-pooled into an image embedding, followed by the image-text contrastive loss per level.
+\paragraph{\Detection Pretraining.}\quad In \tabref{tab:ablation:dito_pretraining}, we ablate our \detection image-text pretraining by progressively adding the FPN, Faster R-CNN head, and RPN into the pretraining.
+Our `baseline' is the contrastive image-text pretraining with cropped positional embedding~\cite{rovit}.
+On top of this, `w/ FPN' introduces the FPN into the pretraining, where each pyramid level (whole image) map is mean-pooled into an image embedding, followed by the image-text contrastive loss per level.
 It improves the baseline by +1.0 AP$_r$.
-Incorporating both FPN and Faster R-CNN head (see \Secref{sec:dop}) further improves the alignment between the pretraining and the detection finetuning, achieving 38.5 AP$_r$, a gain of +2.3 points over the baseline. \tabref{tab:ablation:dito_roi} ablates different RoI sampling strategies and the pooling of the RoI embeddings.
-We first observe that sampling multiple RoIs instead of using the whole-image RoI achieves the best performance.
-After computing the RoI embeddings, we find max pooling over the RoI embeddings performs better than mean pooling, and pooling per pyramid level (\ie, multi-level image-text supervision) is better than pooling over all levels.
+Adding the Faster R-CNN head further improves the alignment between the pretraining and detection finetuning, showing a gain of +2.0 AP$_r$.
+Incorporating all components \ie the FPN, Faster R-CNN and RPN heads achieves the best 34.8 AP$_r$, a significant gain of +2.6 points over the baseline.